Eyas/Resume/resume/cv.md

 ### Director & Alumni Board House Manager
 April 2013 – Present
 Serving on the board of the house-owning alumni organization for the Number Six Club, an independent living group and co-ed literary fraternity at MIT.

+## Girls Who Code
+### Club Instructor
+January 2016 – June 2016
+Teaching middle school girls programming using Scratch and Python at a school club.

 ## Seeds of Peace
 International, U.S.-based non-profit organization aimed to promote peace coexistence in the Middle East through a dialogue program.